Enfield Town branch line: Early history (1849–1862)

 Enfield had been missed by the Northern and Eastern Railway line which had opened between Stratford and Broxbourne on 15 September 1840 and had to make do with Ponders End station some two miles away.
-Local pressure led to the deposit of a bill before parliament in 1844 which failed.
-Two years later the Enfield and Edmonton Railway Bill was passed with arrangements for the Eastern Counties Railway to take over management of the project.
+Local pressure led to the deposit of a bill before Parliament in 1844 which failed.
+Two years later the Enfield and Edmonton Railway Act 1846 (9 & 10 Vict. c. ccclvii) was passed with arrangements for the Eastern Counties Railway to take over management of the project.

 Work on the 3 mile 7 chain single line branch commenced in 1848 under the direction of contractor Thomas Earle.
+The main engineer was Henry Lawford and the project cost approximately £40,000.
 At Enfield the line terminated at a crossroads in central Enfield.
 This line branched off the Eastern Counties Railway (ECR) line at Angel Road railway station which was then named Edmonton.
 After the branch opened on 1 March 1849 the original station was renamed Water lane and the new intermediate station on the branch was named Edmonton.
 The ECR at that point ran between London Shoreditch (Bishopsgate) and Bishops Stortford although plans were afoot to extend northwards to Cambridge.

 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway.
 Although they wished to amalgamate formally, they could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.